helenahagman/bay-lake-winery/README.md

 #### User Stories

-- As a user I want toRegister as a new user
+- As a user I want to be able to register as a new user
-- Login as a current user
+- As a user I want to be able to log in as a current user
-- Log out as a logged-in user
+- As a user I want to be able to log out as a logged-in user
-- Possibility to choose a custom username and password
+- As a user I want to have the possibility to choose a custom username and password
-- Easy navigation on the site
+- As the administrator I want to display easy navigation on the site
-- Book available sessions
-- Get in contact
+- As the owner I want to give the user the possibility to phurchase my products
+- As the user I want to be able to get in contact if I have queries
-- Send customized messages to registered customers
+- As the owner I want to be able to send customized messages to registered customers
-- Cancel a booked session
-- Manage customer database
+- As the owner I want to be able to manage the customer database
+- As the user I want to be abel to search for products on the site
+- As the user I want to be able to filter categories and products on the site

 ### Link to KANBAN Board with User Stories on Trello